M1ha-Shvn/django-pg-bulk-update/README.md

     - 'gt', '>'
     - 'gte', '>='
     - You can define your own clause operation.
 See section below.

+* `batch_size: Optional[int]`
+    If this parameter is set, values are split into batches of given size.
+Each batch is processed separately.
+    Note that batch_size != number of records processed if you use key_field_ops other than 'eq'

+* `batch_delay: float`
+   If batch_size is set, this parameter sets time to sleep in seconds between batches execution

 * `update: bool`
     If flag is not set, bulk_update_or_create function will not update existing records, only creating not existing.